 The fortress consists of various wings and courtyard.
 The Prince-Bishop's apartments are located in the so-called high floor.
 These include the Golden Hall, richly decorated which indicates that the fortress served the archbishops not only as a refuge in times of crisis, but frequently also as a residence, as well as the Golden Chamber, the most magnificently furnished room of the princely chambers.

-Hohensalzburg Castle was refurbished from the late 19th century onwards and became a major tourist attraction with the Festungsbahn funicular railway, opened in 1892, leading up from the town to the Hasengrabenbastei.
-It stands today as one of the best preserved castles in Europe.... view details
+Hohensalzburg Castle was refurbished from the late 19th century onwards and became a major tourist ...... view details

 Chillon Castle is an island castle located on Lake Geneva (Lac Leman), south of Veytaux in the canton of Vaud.
 Chillon is amongst the most visited castles in Switzerland and Europe.
 According to the castle website, Chillon is listed as "Switzerland's most visited historic monument".